-EO 3.3(h)(2) PL 86-36/50 USC 3605

-4th on 18 July

-7th on 27 July

-5th on 23 July 6th on 26 July 8th on 30 July 9th on 2 August

-8. The Report represents the unanimous opinion of the Committee.
-It will be recalled that prior to the formal opening of the 65th Meeting of USCIB on 22 June 1951, Admiral Johnson requested that the U.S. member of the Security Coordinating Committee (SCC) of the NATO Standing Group in Washington so that he could participate in SCC action about to be proposed by the U.K. representative on the SCC in the matter of leakage of NATO information through insecure telegraphic arrangements (Encl.
+ÈQ 3.3(h) (2) 4th on 18 July 7th on 27 July PL 86-36/50 USC 3605 5th on 23 July 8th on 30 July and the second sec 6th on 26 July 9th on 2 August in SCC action about to be proposed by the U.K. representative on the SCC in the matter of leakage of NATO information through insecure telegraphic arrangements (Encl.
 2).
 The U.S. member of SCC is CDR Mark T. Little, USN, and, upon approval of USCIB, he was indoctrinated as requested.
 CDR Little is also Chairman of SCC.
 At all six meetings the Committee was fortunate in having the benefit of participation by CDR Little.
 It also had the benefit of participation by Mr. William Harvey, Office of Special Operations, CIA, at the 7th and 8th meetings; of Capt.
 J.N.
 Wenger, Deputy Director, AFSA, at the 7th meeting; and of Capt.
 E.A.
 Taylor, USN Chairman of the Communications-Electronics Coordinating Section (CECS) of the Standing Group, NATO, at the 6th meeting.
 On behalf of the whole Committee, I wish to thank all of them for their able assistance to the Committee.